VeronikaBabii/GettingActiveApp/README.md

 # GettingActiveApp

+Motivational iOS app that uses Firebase Firestore database.
+Tasks for users are arranged in UITableView.
+Has 3 screens for different purposes.

 iOS app that gives user motivational tasks based on his/her interests.

 App uses Firestore database to save tasks and user info.